 Food-associated illness ("food poisoning") is a common cause of nausea, vomiting and diarrhea.
-Though very unpleasant, these illnesses usually resolve in a few days, without treatment.
+Though very unpleasant, these illnesses usually resolve without treatment in a few days.

 Many people assume that it was the last thing they ate prior to feeling ill, that caused their symptoms.
 This is usually not the case.
-Different organisms (bacteria, viruses, etc.) have different incubation periods.
+Different germs have different incubation periods.
 The incubation period is the time it takes for symptoms to occur after having contact with a disease-causing germ.
 You might become sick today from something you ate last week!

 Another assumption people make is that restaurants are usually to blame for "food poisoning."
-This also is not true.
-Most isolated cases of foodborne illness are thought to originate at home.
+However, most cases of foodborne illness are thought to originate at home.
 Even so, don't be afraid to send undercooked foods back to the kitchen when you eat out.
 If you suspect you have become ill after eating out, notify the restaurant manager right away.
 Managers must report these complaints to the health department.
 You can also call your local health department directly.

-According to the CDC, about 48 million people (1 in 6 Americans) get sick every year from something they've eaten.
-There are many different germs (bacteria, viruses, toxins, etc.) that can get into the food supply and cause illness.
+There are many different germs that can get into the food supply and cause illness.
 Two of the most common are Salmonella and Campylobacter.
 These bacteria are often present in farm animals, especially poultry.
-Thankfully, adequate cooking kills both salmonella, campylobacter, and most other food-associated pathogens.
+Thankfully, adequate cooking kills both salmonella, campylobacter, and most others.